 This four star boutique hotel is located in the centre of the city on George Square, close to Merchants' House and Queen Street Station.
 All 64 bedrooms include a complimentary minibar and decanters offering a "few wee drams" of vodka, gin & whisky, comfortable king size beds, TV and free WiFi.

-With 27 outward facing State Cabins spread over three decks, sequentially named after well-known Scottish personages.
-Cabin has rich hardwood finishes, plush carpeting, dressing table, stool, wardrobe, satellite TV and en-suite facilities with shower, WC and washbasin.
-All State Cabins are air-conditioned/heated.
+At just 150 feet, this elegant vessel can explore the region with ease.
+Featuring polished wood, teak decks and sumptuous furnishing.
+27 outward facing State Cabins spread over three decks, sequentially named after well-known Scottish personages.
+Each State Cabin has rich hardwood finishes, plush carpeting, air-conditioning/heating, dressing table, stool, wardrobe, satellite TV and en-suite facilities with shower, WC and washbasin.
 WiFi free/limited.
 Cabin wall lighting is from the SS France.
 In addition to the storage for suitcases under the beds there is a full size wardrobe.

-Top Deck Cabin - This category comprises of six twin-berthed cabins on the ‘top deck’ being at the Reception Level and the same level as the Restaurant.
-All having picture windows. ( 9.2 - 10.8 metres square)
+Top Deck cabin - This category comprises of six twin-berthed cabins on the ‘top deck’ being at the Reception Level and the same level as the restaurant.
+All have picture windows.
+(9.2 - 10.8 square metres)

-Middle Deck Superior Cabins - This category comprises of nine twin-berthed Superior Cabins on the ‘Middle Deck’ being one deck below the Reception level.
+Middle Deck Superior cabin - This category comprises of nine twin-berthed Superior Cabins on the ‘Middle Deck’ being one deck below the Reception level.
 These cabins are the largest cabins on the vessel.
-All having picture windows.
-(13 metres square)
+All have picture windows.
+(13 square metres)

-Middle Deck Standard - These cabins are located on the ‘Middle Deck’ being one deck below the Reception level.
+Middle Deck Standard cabin - These cabins are located on the ‘Middle Deck’ being one deck below the Reception level.
 There are four twin berth cabins and four double-bedded cabins.
-All having picture windows.
-(1 - 12 metres square)
+All have picture windows.
+(1 - 12 square metres)

-Lower Deck Cabin - These cabins are located two decks below the Reception level.
-There are four twin berth cabin.
+Lower Deck cabin - These cabins are located two decks below the Reception level.
+There are four twin berth cabins.
 Each cabin has two large portholes.
-(7.6 metres square)
+(7.6 square metres)

-per person in a twin/double Middle Deck Superior Cabin / Top Deck Cabin (Sep twin/double Lower Deck Cabin)
+per person in a twin/double Lower Deck cabin

 Supplements per person